Education policy: Nine key dimensions

-Teacher Recruitment and Retention
+Recruitment and retention

-An effective education system must have a safe way to attract, recruit and retain outstanding educators.
-There has been a growing demand for teachers but the supply continues to diminish and many of them leave their profession.
-This development is a threat to the "academic and economic welfare of students".
-It affects learning and drain taxpayers’ money.
-The federal and state governments along with the districts must invest in complete human capital systems.
-It is the best approach in preparing and retaining committed and capable mentors for the long-term.
-A reasonable strategy in talent management for the education sector must focus on recruitment, development, and retention of intelligent and efficient teachers.
+Effective education systems have safe ways to attract, recruit, and retain well-performing educators.
+There has been a growing demand for teachers, but the supply continues to decline, and many leave the profession.
+This development threatens the "academic and economic welfare of students" and drains taxpayers' money.
+Federal and state governments, along with school districts, can invest in complete human capital systems to prepare and retain committed and capable educators for the long term.
+Reasonable talent management strategies for the education sector focus on the recruitment, development, and retention of intelligent and efficient teachers.

-Teacher Education (Initial and Continuing)
+Education (initial and continuing)

-Teachers need to go back to school periodically to become better educators.
-Good mentors can become outstanding by going further than textbooks.
-This is the logic behind continuing education.
-Technology in the form of web-based workshops and lectures will be helpful.
-School administrators and district officials must push their teachers to make use of available resources and opportunities to continue the learning process.
-Conferences with workshops are also valuable because these activities provide teachers with tools for integration of technology in the classrooms and Continuing Professional Development Units in boosting their careers.
-School administrators must ensure that teachers are not only competent in classroom management but also in protecting students from harm such as bullying.
+Teachers can become better educators by going back to school periodically.
+School administrators and district officials can encourage teachers to use available resources and opportunities to continue the learning process.
+Conferences with workshops provide tools that teachers can use to integrate technology into the classroom and earn Continuing Professional Development Units to boost their careers.
+School administrators are obliged to ensure that teachers are competent in classroom management and the protection of students from harm such as bullying.